Discover more at Plas Newydd House and Garden

 Find out when Plas Newydd House and Garden is open, how to get here, the things to see and do and more.

-The photographs that survive of Henry Paget show his love of costume and performance, and remind us of his vivacious spirit.
-Previously unseen pictures of the enigmatic 5th Marquess, were unearthed while searching though archives.
-They are thought to be the only known images of the Marquess and his theatrical troupe, enjoying the garden at Plas Newydd.
+Photographs of Henry Cyril Paget have survived, but only a small amount is in the collection at Plas Newydd.
+Those that remain in the collection show his love of costume and performance and remind us of his vivacious spirit.
+In 2018, photographs of the 5th Marquess were unearthed while searching through archives, and these are thought to be the only known images of the Marquess at one of his fancy dress balls in the garden at Plas Newydd.

-The spirit of the ‘Dancing Marquess’ returned in 2017 for a highly acclaimed musical drama written by Seiriol Davies.
-‘How to win against history’ was performed to audiences throughout the UK and formed part of an exhibition.
-Anglesey born writer and performer Davies was thrilled to bring the 5th Marquess back to the stage, after more than a century.
+The spirit of Henry Cyril returned in 2017 for a highly acclaimed musical drama written by Ynys Môn born writer and performer, Seiriol Davies, titled ‘How to win against history’.
+It was performed to audiences throughout the UK.

 Find out when Plas Newydd House and Garden is open, how to get here, the things to see and do and more.